Jan | ||||||

 Official Holiday Sources

-- The above calendar is based on the information released by the Personnel Administration Bureau, Executive Yuan.
+- The above holiday calendar is based on the official leave days for government agencies announced by Taiwan's Directorate-General of Personnel Administration, Executive Yuan.

 Notes